cwsoft/Emiga/README.md

 # Emiga - Emulated Amiga for Pi4/400
 This repo allows you to create an emulated Amiga environment (Emiga) on your Pi 4/400 on top of a clean [RPiOS-64 LXDE Desktop](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit) installation to host all your custom Amiga setups on a single SD card.
-The setup installs the required apt packages, [Amiberry v5.3 (SDL2)](https://github.com/BlitterStudio/amiberry), sets-up a Samba server (`\\emiga`) for easier data exchange and adds some desktop icons and a Amiga wallpaper to your RPiOS-64 LXDE Desktop.
+The setup installs the required apt packages, [Amiberry v5.4 (SDL2)](https://github.com/BlitterStudio/amiberry), sets-up a Samba server (`\\emiga`) for easier data exchange and adds some desktop icons and a Amiga wallpaper to your RPiOS-64 LXDE Desktop.

 ![Screenshot](./assets/screenshots/emiga_env.png)
+Note: Image showing an older RPiOS LXDE desktop and Amiberry version

 **Please note:** To stay legal, no files under active copyright are contained in the default Emiga setup.
 It's up to you to setup your own Amiga Workbench or to port over any of your existing [AmiKit](https://www.amikit.amiga.sk) or [Pimiga](https://youtube.com/watch?v=KLJk8fTjQLw) setups to Emiga.
 The required steps are shown in
 **Section D**.